The U.S. dropped a uranium-based nuclear bomb on Hiroshima

 PURPLE was introduced in 1937, really named the Type B Cipher Machine or Angooki Taipu B. This was the Foreign Ministry's version of the Type 97 Typewriter or 97-shiki injiki, as 1937 was year 2597 in the Japanese Imperial calendar.

-The Foreign Ministry began using PURPLE in February 1939, replacing RED, and used PURPLE through the end of the war.
+The Foreign Ministry began using PURPLE in February 1939, replacing RED, and continued using PURPLE through the end of the war.

-PURPLE inherited a major design flaw from RED, the Allies referred to it as "Sixes and Twenties".
+PURPLE inherited a major design flaw from RED, the Allies referred to the flaw as "Sixes and Twenties".
 This was first described publicy in 1985 in Machine Cryptography and Modern Cryptanalysis, by Devours and Kruh.
 A plugboard separated the 26 Latin letters into one set of six and another set of twenty.
 The sixes had been the vowels including Y on the RED machine.
 On PURPLE the letters in the sixes group changed every 10 days.
-Frequency analysis often made the sixes easier to distinuish from the twenties.
+In both systems, frequency analysis often made it easier to distinuish the sixes from the twenties.

 The U.S. Army Signals Intelligence Service managed to reverse-engineer the PURPLE design without any design information.
 In September 1940 the SIS built a PURPLE analog, a machine that duplicated the actual machine's behavior.